 Firstly, make sure the key set you’re buying has the right keys for your board.
 This won’t be an issue with conventional layouts like the GMMK or MKB87, but you’ll want to watch out if buying the Tokyo60 or KBD75.
 These boards feature non-standard key sizes, such as the extra-length 7u Spacebar on the Tokyo60 or the short right Shift on the KBD75.

-So, when you’re browsing for key sets, be sure to check the product listing properly and see if it includes the keys you need.
+So, when you’re browsing for keycap sets (perhaps from our list of the best keycaps), be sure to check the product listing properly and see if it includes the keys you need.
 This Domikey set, for example, includes everything you’ll need for almost any keyboard layout:

 Need help with other keycap-related topics such as ABS vs. PBT or double-shot vs. dye-sub?
 Check out our guide to keycap types for all the info you need.

 We’ve mentioned stabilizers and stabilizer-related issues all through the list.
 That’s because they can arguably make the difference between a fun keyboard to type on and one with a rattly or mushy typing feel.